janoleko/tensor-product-interactions/README.md

 # Tensor-product interactions in Markov-switching models

-This repository provides code for the simulation experiments and case studies presented in the paper …
+This repository provides code to reproduce the case studies presented in the paper “Tensor-product interactions in Markov-switching models”.